 Why not?
 I'm not really sure.
 Perhaps I haven't wanted to disappoint myself if I haven't kept them.

 Or perhaps I simply never made the ceremonial "big deal" about the change from one year to another.
 After all, I sometimes joke, that change means I have to remember to write a new date on my check, and that's something I don't adapt to overnight.
-Sometimes, in fact, the new year comes along at about the same time I've finally begun to automatically write the correct date; and then it's not correct anymore!
+(Sometimes, in fact, the next year comes along at about the same time I've finally begun to automatically write the correct date; and then it's not correct anymore!)

-Go ahead---share with me your New Year's Eve adventures and misadventures, and share with me the New Year's resolutions you will make and break.
-I enjoy hearing about them.
+Go ahead...
+Share your New Year's Eve adventures and misadventures.
+Share the New Year's resolutions you will make and break.
+Who doesn't enjoy those often entertaining stories?

 Wednesday, December 29, 2010

 Does Santa know he is fat; or care?...

 Did Marilyn Monroe know, if she were a star today, she would have had to lose 50 pounds?...

 Would the world have been a better place if Andy Rooney or Dorothy Fuldheim (the first female TV anchor) were skinny?...